sethmerck/Car_Data/README.md

 "get_listing_data.py" file gets zip code, mileage, price, car make and model, and associated link for every listing on cars.com with a Georgia zip code.
 All listings were saved in a CSV file.
 Data was then cleaned using pandas to create cleaned tables to be used in Tableau for data visualizations.

+Workflow folder and main.py file use Github Actions to periodically scrape, clean, and save data in a csv file.

 ## Results:

 I found quite a few reasonably valued cars in my area that I'm interested in.
 I also found which makes were most widely resold in the state (Honda, Chevrolet, Nissan, Ford, Toyota).